enriquelara11/Cyclistic/README.md

 library(RColorBrewer)
 library(chron)
 ```
-We will import our 12 .csv files.
-Each of the files represents a month of the year.
+> We move on to importing the required files to our working enviroment in R. In this case we have 12 CSV files, each representing a month of the year for 2021.
 ```{r}
 ##Importing the csv files into new data frames
 df1 <- read_csv("202101-divvy-tripdata.csv")